ganeti/ganeti/man/gnt-node.rst

 Note that the iallocator currently only considers disk information of the default disk template, even if the instance's disk templates differ from that.

+The ``--ignore-soft-errors`` option is passed through to the allocator.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.